cornishcoder1/project1-cat-sitting-services/README.md

 - Extra small screen sizes from 512px and down

-The following emulated devices have been test in Dev Tools:
+The following emulated devices have been tested in Dev Tools:
 - iPhone 5/SE
 - iPhone 6/7/8
 - iPhone 6/7/8 Plus